core-wg/core-responses/draft-bormann-core-responses.md

   could be combined; otherwise, the other conditions suffice).

 * Any response does not carry an Observe option.
-* Any response has a non-successful state.
+* Any response has a non-successful status.

 Follow-up requests are limited to extending the request ETag set.
 Responses are obviousy non-matching by their Observe option; each hop